Probabilistic bisimilarities between quantum processes: Introduction

 \section{Introduction}

-An important research field in computer science is modeling and reasoning about concurrent systems, especially when computations are performed by physically separated parties.
-In classical world, various theories of concurrent computation have been proposed, including Petri nets \cite{Pe62}, CSP \cite{Ho78,Ho85}, CCS \cite{Mi80,Mi89} and ACP \cite{BK85}, among which CCS is one of the most mathematically developed models.
-The simplest version of CCS is so-called pure CCS in which no data are involved when performing actions, and the only form of communication between different components is just pure synchronization.
-Value-passing CCS is a natural extension of pure CCS where processes can not only synchronize with each other but also transfer data between them during synchronization \cite{He91,HI93,HL96}.

-Quantum computation and quantum information theory (QCQI) has attracted considerable research efforts in the past twenty years since Feynman \cite{Fe82} proposed the idea that a quantum mechanical system can be used to perform computation.
+Much attention has been devoted to quantum computation and quantum information theory (QCQI) in the last two decades since Feynman \cite{Fe82} proposed the idea that a quantum mechanical system can be used to perform computation.
 Benefiting from the possibility of superposition of different basis states and the linearity of quantum operations, quantum computing may provide considerable speedup over its classical analogue \cite{Sh94,Gr96,Gr97}.
-However, the design of quantum algorithms is too tricky and there does not yet seem to be a unifying set of principles by which quantum algorithms can be developed.
-To deal with this difficulty, quantum programming languages are developed which identify and promote useful ``high-level" features allowing us to think about a problem in a conceptual way, rather than focusing on the details of its ``low-level" implementations \cite{Om98,SZ00,BCS03,Se04}.
+To provide techniques of considering computational problems in a conceptual way, rather than focusing on the details of low-level implementations, some authors began to study the design and semantics of quantum programming languages.
+Knill made the first step by proposing a set of basic principles for writing quantum pseudo-codes \cite{Kn96}, while the first real quantum programming language, QCL, is due to \"{O}mer~\cite{Om98,Om03}.
+A quantum programming language in the style of Dijkstra's guarded-command language, qGCL, was designed by Sanders and Zuliani in~\cite{SZ00,Zu01,Zu05b}.
+They also presented a probabilistic predicate transformer semantics and a refinement calculus for their language.
+A quantum extension of C++ was proposed by Bettelli et al~\cite{BCS03}, and it was implemented in the form of a C++ library.
+The first functional quantum programming language, QPL, was proposed by Selinger~\cite{Se04} based on the idea of classical control and quantum data.
+For detailed surveys on quantum programming languages and related researches, we refer to \cite{Se041} or \cite{Ga06}.